kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// - Canceled means that the eviction request is no longer being processed by any eviction
 	//   interceptor because the eviction request has been canceled.
 	// - Evicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
-	// This field is managed by Kubernetes.
     // +optional
     // +patchMergeKey=type
     // +patchStrategy=merge
     // +listType=map
     // +listMapKey=type
-    Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`
+    Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,2,rep,name=conditions"`

-	// ActiveInterceptors store a list of interceptors that should interact with the eviction
+	// TargetInterceptors reference interceptors that should eventually respond to this eviction
-	// process by updating .status.interceptors[], where .name is the active interceptor name.
-	// InterceptorStatus fields should be updated to indicate the progress or completion of the
-	// eviction process.
+	// request to help with the graceful eviction of a target .
+These interceptors are selected
+	// sequentially, in the order in which they appear in the list and are added to the
+	// .status.activeInterceptors in a rolling fashion.
 	//
+	// If the target is a pod, the field is populated from Pod's .spec.evictionInterceptors.
+Default
+	// interceptors may be added to the list according to the target.
+	//
+	// Default interceptors:
+	// - imperative-eviction.k8s.io interceptor is appended to the end of the list if the target is
+	//   a pod.
+It will call the /evict API endpoint.
+This call may not succeed due to
+	//   PodDisruptionBudgets, which may block the pod termination.
+It will set the FailedEvictions
+	//   interceptor condition and try again with a backoff.
+	//
+	// The maximum length of the interceptors list is 100.
+	// This field is immutable once set.
+	// This field is managed by Kubernetes.
+	// +optional
+	// +patchMergeKey=name
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=name
+	// +k8s:maxLength=100
+	TargetInterceptors []Interceptor `json:"targetInterceptors,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=targetInterceptors"`

+    // ActiveInterceptors store a list of interceptors that should currently interact with the
+	// eviction process by updating .status.interceptors[], where .name is the active interceptor
+	// name.
+InterceptorStatus fields should be periodically updated to indicate the progress or
+	// completion of the eviction process.
+If .status.interceptors[].heartbeatTime field is not
+	// updated within 20 minutes, the eviction request is passed over to the next interceptor.
+	//
 	// The maximum allowed number of active interceptors is 1.
 An active interceptor is removed from
 	// this list when Complete condition in .status.interceptors[].conditions is set to True.
 	// This field is managed by Kubernetes.
 	// +optional
 	// +listType=set
-	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,2,opt,name=activeInterceptors"`
+	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,4,opt,name=activeInterceptors"`

     // ProcessedInterceptors store a list of interceptors that have previously been selected
     // and added to ActiveInterceptors.
 These interceptors may have reached completion, been